Non-reduced components of the Hilbert scheme of curves using triple covers: Introduction

 \item there is a line $l$ from the ruling of $F$ that is tangent to $X$ at $P$ as the intersection multiplicity is two;

 \item the projection from $P$ to the hyperplane in $\mathbb{P}^{r}$ containing the curve $Y$ induces a morphism $\varphi : X \to Y$ of degree three ;

-\item the ramification divisor $R_{\varphi}$ is linearly equivalent to the divisor cut on $X$ by a quadric hypersurface together with $Q_1 + Q_2$, where $Q_1$ and $Q_2$ are the remaining two points in which $l$ intersects $X$ besides $P$. \end{enumerate} \end{enumerate} \end{theoremM}
+\item the ramification divisor $R_{\varphi}$ is linearly equivalent to the divisor cut on $X$ by a quadric hypersurface together with $Q_1 + Q_2$, where $Q_1$ and $Q_2$ are the remaining two points in which the tangent line $l$ intersects $X$ besides $P$. \end{enumerate} \end{enumerate} \end{theoremM}